citlaligr/python_practice/count_lines_in_file.md

 # 🧠 Exercise: Count Lines in a File

 ## 📝 Problem

-Objective: Count and print the number of lines in a file.
+Work with file handling by reading a text file and calculating the number of lines it contains.

-Instructions:
+## Requirements
+- Open a file named `file1.txt`.

-Use the attached text file "file1.txt"
+- Read the file line by line.
-Write a Python script that opens the file, reads through it line by line, counts how many lines it has, and prints the total count.
+- Count the total number of lines.
+- Display the final count in the console.

 ## Expected Output
 Total number of lines: 5

+## Concepts Practiced
+- File handling
+- Iteration
+- Counting logic
+- Context managers (`with` statement)

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution 1
 #This solution is better for big files